 Beth recounted other spooky experiences that continued to happen to her throughout adulthood, in Richmond, New Orleans, Eureka Springs, and in Michigan.
 She wouldn’t tell us too much about her current home, however, because she didn’t want to disturb the spirits residing in her house.
 We did record this interview at night, after all.

-The row houses of Richmond Virginia
+The Row Houses of Richmond Virginia

 Beth’s roommates were real assholes by not telling her of the history of the row house they all rented together in Richmond.
 One shared experience, however, and they all bolted from that abode.